top of page

 • 2 min read

-As for my sister, I'd wanted to prepare her for the day, and what she could expect.
-I told her who would be attending, who I'd chosen to be in my wedding party, and the overall schedule.
-The e-mail had been far more detailed than it needed to be, but I'd wanted her to choose parts of the day she'd feel comfortable with, and opt out of the ones she didn't.
-I sent it off with the invite, and a few hours later I had a response waiting.
+As for my sister, I'd wanted to prepare her for the day and what she could expect.
+I provided a list of who she'd know, who she'd meet, who was in my wedding party, and the overall schedule for the day.
+I knew my email was far more detailed than it needed to be, but I'd wanted her to be comfortable.
+I sent it off with the invite, and a few hours later I had a response.
 "Funerals and weddings have sure become a problem for our family, haven't they?
-As you are aware, my loyalty first and foremost is to God, so at this time I am unable to RSVP."
+As you are aware, my loyalty first and foremost is to God, so at this time I am unable to give you my RSVP."

-I was furious at her response, but it hadn't been surprising.
-And I refused to beg for my own sister to attend my wedding, or show she'd hurt my feelings, so all I wrote was, "Okay, just keep me posted."
-In the meantime, I carried on with the planning, surrounding myself with friends and family who were truly happy for me.
+I was furious at her response, and refused to beg her to attend, so all I wrote was, "Okay, just keep me posted."
+In the meantime, I carried on with the planning, surrounding myself with supportive friends who I knew were happy for us.

-When my sister reached out to see if we could meet for lunch a couple fo weeks later, I anticipated we'd discuss the wedding and she'd give me an answer as to whether she'd be attending.
-Instead, she sat across from me talking about everything other than my wedding.
-She didn't ask about whether I'd found a dress, how the plans were coming along, or if I needed help... nothing.
-It had been as baffling as it was hurtful.
+When my sister reached out to see if we could meet for lunch a couple fo weeks later, I anticipated we'd discuss the wedding and she'd give me an answer as to whether she'd be attending or not.
+But as we sat there, she didn't ask one thing about it, which had been baffling as it was hurtful.
+So, when I got home, I opened up my laptop and began typing out an email to her:

 "I've thought about everything, and I think it's best that you not attend the wedding after all.